American Judicial System

 Criteria for Non-Exempt Employees

 Non-exempt employees, often paid hourly, are entitled to overtime pay for hours worked beyond the standard 40 hours per week.
+To accurately track these hours and corresponding pay, it’s beneficial to use services that enable you to create paystubs, ensuring transparency and compliance.
 This additional compensation is typically calculated at a rate of 1.5 times their regular hourly wage.

 Exempt Employees and Their Exceptions